finpayfinnet/finpay-woocommerce/README.md

 For reference on where/which file to apply that code example, [refer here](https://blog.nexcess.net/the-right-way-to-add-custom-functions-to-your-wordpress-site/).

-Note: for `Finpay_after_notification_payment_complete` & `Finpay_on_notification_received` hooks, if you are using [custom "WC Order Status on Payment Paid"](https://docs.Finpay.com/en/snap/with-plugins?id=advanced-customize-woocommerce-order-status-upon-payment-paid) config, the final WC Order status value can get overridden by that config.
+Note: for `finpay_after_notification_payment_complete` & `finpay_on_notification_received` hooks, if you are using [custom "WC Order Status on Payment Paid"](https://docs.Finpay.com/en/snap/with-plugins?id=advanced-customize-woocommerce-order-status-upon-payment-paid) config, the final WC Order status value can get overridden by that config.
 As that config is executed last.

 </details>